-The Allergy and Immunology Division has focused on basic research in drug hypersensitivity for many years, and another major research focus of the division has arisen: pediatric asthma.
-The division recently completed an NIH-funded multicenter study that examined the relationship between indoor allergens and asthma-associated morbidity in inner city children.
+The Allergy Division has focused on basic research in drug hypersensitivity for many years, and another major research focus of the Division has arisen: pediatric asthma.
+The Division recently completed an NIH-funded multicenter study that examined the relationship between indoor allergens and asthma-associated morbidity in inner city children.
 It’s also participating in two additional pediatric inner-city asthma studies.

 The Division of General Internal Medicine faculty are engaged in a broad spectrum of research activities across the clinical and translational spectrum, including clinical epidemiology, outcomes, health services, quality improvement, medical errors, patient safety, disparities, geriatrics, palliative care, medical education, HIV, chronic disease, and translational research studies.